Introduction

 Adding Furniture and Decor

-Select outdoor furniture that complements the size and style of your patio.
+Select outdoor furniture that matches the size and style of your patio.

-Accessorize with outdoor rugs, pillows, and decorative items to personalize the space.
+Accessorize with outdoor rugs, cushions, and decorative elements to make the space uniquely yours.

 Section 1: Assessing Your Space and Setting a Budget

-Creating a budget-friendly patio on grass requires thoughtful planning and preparation.
-Before diving into the construction process, it’s essential to assess your outdoor space thoroughly and set a realistic budget.
+Creating a budget-friendly patio on grass takes some careful planning.
+Before you start building, it’s important to check out your outdoor space and set a realistic budget.

 Step 1: Measuring Your Outdoor Space